wordshaker/jesswhite_4/_posts/2016-05-10-microservicesday-post.md

 An example of the implementation of a microservices architecture using Node.JS written by Richard can be found [here](https://github.com/senecajs/ramanujan).
 This is a Twitter like app that uses the Seneca microservices framework that is also a good example of the SWIM protocol for peer-to-peer discovery.

 #### [Fred George](https://www.youtube.com/watch?v=WKTtnVb83mQ) - How to enable organizations to go faster:
 Fred George is a pretty well known speaker, so admittedly I was excited to see him speak.
 In this talk he explored the hot topics surrounding microservices, which pretty much covered the common themes throughout the whole day.
-He then went on to discuss the [Cynefin Framework](https://en.wikipedia.org/wiki/Cynefin_Framework) and how it acn be used to judge how profitable a solution to a problem may be as well as whether a company should use traditional or non-traditional methods to solve it.
+He then went on to discuss the [Cynefin Framework](https://en.wikipedia.org/wiki/Cynefin_Framework) and how it can be used to judge how profitable a solution to a problem may be as well as whether a company should use traditional or non-traditional methods to solve it.

 He went on to discuss the 5 points which can help an organisation progress:
 1. Understand your problem.